 Descant to the hymn tune SINE NOMINE.
 Free score with harmonized descant and optional bridge. (audio: prologue, hymnal verse, original a cappella satb verse, free harmonization, bridge, and harmonized descant.
 The hymnal harmonizations are RVW's.)
 Free score.

 William Walsham How's text For all the saints was published in 1864, and predates the tune with which it is today iconically paired, Ralph Vaughan William's SINE NOMINE, which appeared the 1906 English Hymnal, of which the prolific Vaughan Williams was editor and contributor.
 The tune wraps six unison verses around two harmonized verses, bridged with Alleluia refrains.
 There were originally eleven stanzas, but three of them - for the apostles, the evangelists, and martyrs - do not appear in most hymnals.
 The use is for a processional hymn in observance of the Solemnity of All Saints.
 The word saint is of French derivation, a cognate of the Latin sanctus, holy.
-(The Old English for holy is hallow, as in 'hallowed be thy name,' and for the night before this feast, All Hallows Eve.)
+(The Old English word for holy is hallow, as in 'hallowed be thy name,' and for the night before this feast, All Hallows Eve.)

 The tune SINE NOMINE is one of four original hymnal settings by Ralph Vaughan Williams, introduced in the 1906 English Hymnal and written specifically for this text; it replaced a tune he grouped with other offenders "to an appendix at the end of the book, which we nicknamed the 'Chamber of Horrors.'"
 In one measure, a change in the baseline was introduced in the 1933 edition (v.1, under 'rest,' to create a suspension).
-Sine nomine is Latin for 'without a name,' and though this a case of Vaughan Williams, who published the tune anonymously, trolling the future, it is nevertheless reminiscent of the lectionary for the Feast of All Saints, "And there are some who have no memorial, who have perished as though they had not lived; they have become as though they had not been born, and so have their children after them."
+Sine nomine is Latin for 'without a name,' and though this is a case of Vaughan Williams - who published the tune anonymously - trolling the future, it is nevertheless reminiscent of the lectionary for the Feast of All Saints, "And there are some who have no memorial, who have perished as though they had not lived; they have become as though they had not been born, and so have their children after them."
 (Ecclesiasticus 44) The Charles Villiers Stanford tune ENGELBERG (When in our music God is glorified) was also written for this text, appearing in two years earlier in the 1904 edition of Hymns Ancient & Modern.

 O blest communion, fellowship divine!